nchander/PS5-snipe/README.md

 `python3 snipe.py -w -b -s -r 60 -m1`

 This will search BestBuy and Walmart every 60 seconds, stopping once available stock is found and will not attempt to purchase the available product.

+## To Do

+1. Fix BestBuy purchasing now that queue likely isn't a problem
+2. Read links to check from text file so it can be easily used for any product
+3. Create setup script for user to input billing and shipping details
+4. Re-enable single product mode for quickly running program for a user given link from command line arguments